anabaei/codeCore/Day36_ManyToMany/aswesome_Many_to_Many/README.md

 ```ruby
 rails g model vote user:references answer:references is_up:boolean
 ```
-a column added as is_up, if it is true is up else is down, and add `, index: true` in migration in front of both foreign keys
+A column added as is_up, if it is true is up else is down, and add `, index: true` in migration in front of both foreign keys and inside vote model belongs to already created,

-inside vote model belongs to already created,
+* Now in both models define relation to middle table votes and then second like define a relationship through that table to reach another one
 Answer model
 ```ruby
 has_many :votes, dependent: :destroy
 has_many :voter, through: :votes, source: :user
 ```

 User model
 ```ruby
 has_many :votes, dependent: :destroy